claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 ## Testing
-All tests for the program are written in the file '*test.py*'.
+All tests for the program are written in the file *test.py*.
 To run from the command line:
 ```
 pytest tests.py
 ```

 ## An Example
-As written in paragraph *'Usage'*, an example of the simulation of the program can be run by simply compiling the following code:
+As written in paragraph *Usage*, an example of the simulation of the program can be run by simply compiling the following code:

 ```
 	python3 montecarlo.py
 ```

-The program will run using the macro written in the file '*example.txt*'.
+The program will run using the macro written in the file *example.txt*.

 In the file a small simulation of 1000 neutrons is simulated.
-The source is monoenergetic (at 5 MeV) and it is pointlike situated ath the point (x,y,z) = (3,0,3).
+The source is monoenergetic (at 5 MeV) and it is pointlike situated at the point (x,y,z) = (3,0,3).
 The scintillator is a cube of 6 cm side.